 TYA isn’t the only option for children who have aged out of regular Tricare coverage.
 Other choices include:

 - Insurance through their college or university

-- Covering the child under a different parent health insurance policy
+- A different parent health insurance policy

 When comparing options, be sure to consider not only the monthly premium but also the deductible, costs for care, and catastrophic caps.
 Most families can find cheaper coverage, but it is almost never covers as much as Tricare.
 You have to think about how much care your child typically uses, and what kind of risk you’re willing to assume for a major illness or accident.